 Every little bit of matcha powder is precious – & just a few tips go a long way when it comes to using matcha.

 Chances are you already know what matcha is — a finely powdered, strikingly bright green tea with a long list of remarkable health benefits — but you might still be wondering — exactly what do you do with matcha and how can you best use this green tea powder?
-Is there a wrong way to make matcha?
+Is there a wrong way to make or prepare matcha?